-At 5 I didn’t know anything other then living as my whole and truest self, but as I got older I got discouraged.
+At 5 I didn’t know anything other than living as my whole and truest self, but as I got older I got discouraged.
 I knew few people who felt about the world and themselves as I did and fewer still who were even close to my age.
 I felt lonely, weird, disappointed and super self conscious that I was missing out….on something.
-It felt like I missed some memo, or got left out of some sort of group decision to make things more complicated and for life to be a struggle.
 I started feeling like this part of me that was often referred to as ” wise beyond my years” or being an “old soul” was really more of a burden as it seemed to exclude me from far more than it included me in.
 And old soul or not, feeling like you belong is a really important part of growing up.
-That being said I spent the bulk of my adolescence and a good portion of my 20′s hitting my soul’s snooze button.
-Be it through insecurities, addictions, relationships, critical thinking, lifestyle and just plain laziness.
+That being said I spent the bulk of my adolescence and a good portion of my 20’s hitting my soul’s snooze button.
+Be it through insecurities, addictions, relationships, negative thinking, lifestyle and just plain laziness.
 But more than anything else I stopped telling the truth.
 I’m not just talking about the ‘untruths’ I would tell my parents about what I was doing on a Friday night, I am talking about the lies I was telling myself about what kind of person I was, what I deserved, what I really wanted from life and what I was willing to do to get it.
 I had turned off my connection with that “knowing” inside of me.
 (We do have a switch you know) and things were not looking good.

 Fast forward to now.
-It’s been 8 years since I finished a super intense rehab program, and just about 7 since I became a full time Massage Therapist, and I am still working to stay connected.
-All in all and despite some bumps in the road I have been on a steady incline of growth and feel pretty pleased with where I stand.
+It’s been over 10 years since I finished a super intense rehab program, and just about 8 since I became a full time Massage Therapist, and I am still working to stay connected.
+But all in all and despite some bumps in the road I have been on a steady incline of growth and feel pretty pleased with where I stand.

 Unfortunately there is no one event or action that can be named about how to get turned back on.
 There is no absolute recipe or formula.
-For me it’s come down to making the commitment to be honest with myself, about myself.
-Which essentially comes down to me accepting….
+For me it came down to making the commitment to be honest with myself, about myself.
+Which essentially brought me to understand that……

 Nothing will tangle me up faster than my own mind.